kube-reporting/metering-operator/Documentation/report.md

 ### runImmediately

 Set `runImmediately` to `true` to run the report immediately with all available data, regardless of the `gracePeriod` or `reportingEnd` flag settings.
-For reports with a schedule set, it will not wait for each periods reportingEnd to elapse before processing.
+For reports with a schedule set, it will not wait for each period's reportingEnd to elapse before processing.

 ### Inputs